 Should some of your beans become tough, lumpy, and hopelessly overripe, try leaving them on the plants until the pods fade to tan.
 Then you can harvest the beans inside, as if they were shelling beans.

 In America, the Seed Savers Exchange has started calling these varieties eating beans, I suppose because you eat the beans rather than the pods.
 Soup beans for drying fall into this category, but as a gardener I prefer to use to my precious growing space for "green shelling beans" – varieties that are harvested just as the pods begin to dry, but before the beans lose their glossy plumpness.

 The best all-round choice is commonly called October bean, perhaps because the variety name is so long: Taylor’s Dwarf Horticultural Long Pod.
 For weeks these guys look like very vigorous French beans, and you can eat the young, tender pods as French beans if you like.
 But if you leave the plants alone, the pods will fill with beans and develop a strong string (or pod suture) to keep the seeds safe.
 Then the pods develop artful pink stripes and blotches.
 When the background colour fades to creamy white, the beans are ready to harvest, shell, and cook for about 30 minutes.

-Another personal favourite, French flageolets (at right), are handled the same way.
+Another personal favourite, French flageolets (above), are handled the same way.
 Harvested just as the pods change from green to creamy beige, the fresh version of these slender lime-green beauties cannot be bought at any price.
 If you want to try them, you will have to grow them yourself.

 By Barbara Pleasant